fac/fa-css-utilities/README.md

 4. Ask a fellow designer to review your changes.
 Make any required changes, then merge your branch into master: `git checkout master; git merge --no-ff <your-branch-name>`
 5. Push up the new version of master (`git push origin master`), then [create a new release](https://help.github.com/articles/creating-releases/) ([how to choose version numbers](http://semver.org/)) with a useful description
 6. [Update the NPM package](https://docs.npmjs.com/getting-started/publishing-npm-packages) (`npm publish`) with a new version number.
 If you don't yet have access to update the NPM package, have someone in the design team add as a contributor.
+7. Update the `fa-css-utilities` version number in `package.json` for any projects you want to update

 ### Acknowledgements